History

 Current state

-Today, the church has a small size, but quite an interesting layout, which is the result of several expansions carried out in the Middle Ages.
-The towerlike porch is especially characteristic and unusual.
-Early modern changes are: two buttresses supporting the western facade of the nave, a chimney inserted into the eastern wall of the southern chapel, replaced roof truss and, unfortunately, replaced all window jambs.
+Today, the small church has a rather interesting layout, which is a result of several expansions carried out in the Middle Ages.
+The tower-like porch is particularly characteristic and unusual, probably with original gables and type of roofing.
+Early modern changes led to the support of the western elevation of the nave with two buttresses, the insertion of a chimney into the eastern wall of the southern chapel, the replacement of the roof truss and, unfortunately, the replacement of all window frames.
+Inside, the arcades of the northern chapel and the aisle from the 15th century have been preserved.

 bibliography: